 We can’t do it alone!
 The artists will have expenses including travel and shipping of their works to Perugia.
 We anticipate the cost of the project to be $20,000 USD to properly fund this cultural exchange of a lifetime including installation of their work, modest travel, meeting local artists, touring the ancient Etruscan city of Perugia, Umbria and learning about our 25-year relationship with our sister city.

-With 100 % support from our Board, we'll now need to raise our Phase Two goal - - an additional $8,000- - prior to granting the awards to the artists later this year.
+With 100% support from our Board, we've surpassed our Phase Two goal - - over $10,000!- - prior to granting the awards to the artists later this year.
+And now we need your help, already 19% of members have donated!
 Please give today!

 Please reach out with any questions to [email protected].
 Our sister city cultural work is more important now than ever before.